 - A. Two types of hearings (administrative and committee) are provided for by the Code.
 Administrative hearings are more informal, can be scheduled more quickly than committee hearings, and are usually better suited to cases involving fewer questions of fact.
-Committee hearings are generally more appropriate for cases involving more serious charges. - B. The administrative hearing will be conducted by the dean of student services or designee. - C. The committee hearing will be conducted by the Student Judicial Committee (SJC).
-The Committee, as a standing committee, is composed of three students (one from the Division of Arts and Sciences, one from the Division of Applied Sciences and Technologies, and one from Division of Health Sciences), three faculty members (one from the Division of Arts and Sciences, one from the Division of Applied Sciences and Technologies, and one from Division of Health Sciences), three administrators, and a hearing officer appointed by the president of the College.
+Committee hearings are generally more appropriate for cases involving more serious charges. - B. The administrative hearing will be conducted by the vice president of student services or designee. - C. The committee hearing will be conducted by the Student Judicial Committee (SJC).
+The Committee, as a standing committee, is composed of three students (one from the Division of Arts and Sciences, one from the Division of Applied Sciences and Technologies, and one from Division of Health Sciences), three faculty members (one from the Division of Arts and Sciences), three administrators, and a hearing officer appointed by the president of the College.
 The hearing officer is a nonvoting member of the committee.
-Student members are to be selected by the dean of student services from a list of students submitted by the SGA no later than Sept.
+Student members are to be selected by the vice president of student services from a list of students submitted by the SGA no later than Sept.
 15 of each year.
 A voting quorum of four is required for transaction of business.
 No member of the committee who has an interest in the case shall sit in judgment.
 The Committee is responsible for hearing charges lodged against students for conduct under District Board of Trustees Policy 3.33, Control and Discipline of Students. - D. Normally, students may choose the hearing type to adjudicate their case.
-However, the dean of student services or designee reserves the right to choose the appropriate hearing type based on the nature and circumstances of the case. - E. If the student in question fails to appear for the hearing, the hearing may be held in the student's absence. - F. The hearing body will consider prior records of disciplinary action and victim impact statements only in the sanctioning phase of deliberations.

-G. The hearing body's determination of "responsible" or "not responsible" will be based solely on information presented at the hearing.
+However, the vice president of student services or designee reserves the right to choose the appropriate hearing type based on the nature and circumstances of the case. - E. If the student in question fails to appear for the hearing, the hearing may be held in the student's absence. - F. The hearing body will consider prior records of disciplinary action and victim impact statements only in the sanctioning phase of deliberations. - G. The hearing body's determination of "responsible" or "not responsible" will be based solely on information presented at the hearing.
 The standard of proof required to render a decision will be Preponderance of the Evidence.